arielf/weight-loss/README.md

 ## My bottom-line recipe:

 - The hardest part (especially at the beginning) is reducing carbs.
 The worst are starch rich foods (pizza, pasta, bread etc.), then processed foods with high sugar content (sweet sodas, no-pulp juices, etc).
 This doesn't mean ***no*** carbs.
 You may afford yourself carbs from time to time (say a pizza once a week).
-As it turns out, an occasional lapse isn't enough to get you completely out of ketosis.
+As it turns out, an occasional lapse isn't enough to reverse the steady-state.
 However, you need to make sure you consume ***much less carbs*** and ***less frequently*** than before.
-In particular, you must avoid binges of snacks like chips, pizza, doughnuts, pasta, and bread, or drinking sugar-heavy drinks.
+In particular, you must avoid binging on snacks like chips, pizza, doughnuts, pasta, and bread, or drinking sugar-heavy drinks.

 - [Look-up Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [Glycemic Load](https://en.wikipedia.org/wiki/Glycemic_load) on wikipedia. ***Avoid foods with high glycemic load***.
 This prevents the blood sugar spikes which lead to insulin spikes and tell the body chemical cycles to revert back from ketosis to fat-accumulation.
 Have a sweet tooth?
 Eat an orange instead of drinking orange juice.
 The two have vastly different glycemic loads and this makes a huge difference.
 If you must add sweetness to your cup of tea or coffee, use a [Splenda (sucralose+dextrose) tablet](https://en.wikipedia.org/wiki/Splenda), or [a Stevia drop/tablet](https://en.wikipedia.org/wiki/Stevia) which typically weight just ~0.1 gram, rather than a tea-spoon of sugar (~4.2g, about 40x more).
 Result: similar sweetness effect, but much lower Glycemic load and resulting levels of blood-glucose.